pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/Fetching.md

 [structured-queries-docs]: #TODO

 ### Querying with raw SQL

+@Comment {
+  TODO: Call out why these tools exist (to allow one to avoid the Swift Syntax cost of building a macro)
+}

 SharingGRDB also comes with a more basic set of tools that work directly with GRDB.
 This includes a [`fetchAll`](<doc:Sharing/SharedReaderKey/fetchAll(sql:arguments:database:)>) key that takes a raw